microsoft/fluentui-blazor/examples/Demo/Shared/wwwroot/docs/UpgradeGuide.md

 `FluentBadge` now uses a `Color` \ `BackgroundColor` combination to determine the fill values.

 `FluentCalendar` no longer wraps the `fluent-calendar` web component.
-It's functionality was too limited.
+Its functionality was too limited.
 Not all parameters are supported in the updated version.

 `StackHorizontalAlignment`/`StackVerticalAlignment` have been renamed to just `HorizontalAlignment`/`VerticalAlignment` as there are now more components using these enumarations.